Seb-Jimmink/MAKESensor/MAKE Infra/README.md

 Step 6.
 Run the following command 'docker compose up --build'.

 Step 7.
-If you did this every thing schould run file, the webpage is accecable on your the IP you're fronend is hosted.
+If you did this every thing schould run file, the webpage is accecable on the IP you're fronend is hosted.
+(If both containers are hosted on the same change, the IP is the same as the IPV4 IP of the server)

 Step 8.
-If you want to stop the docker containers, do the following command in the terminal.
+If you want to stop the docker containers, use the following keys when in the running terminal.
 CTRL+C

 For subsucent boots: